Accounts receivable turnover ratio formula and example

 The accounts receivable turnover ratio formula

-The accounts receivable turnover ratio formula shows how many times you collect your average receivables during a period:
+The accounts receivable turnover ratio formula calculates how many times you collect your average receivables during a period:

 AR turnover ratio = Net credit sales ÷ Average accounts receivable